mitra42/webForth/README.md

 ```
 Open `http://localhost:8080/console.html` in a browser.

-The HTML uses Web Components and TextEncoders so they should work in any modern browsers such as:
+The HTML uses Web Components and TextEncoders, so they should work in any modern browsers such as:
 Firefox, Chrome, Opera, Edge, Android.
 It will not work in IE or Safari on IOS or OSX, and there are no plans to support those browsers,
 however I'll be happy to add PRs if someone else does.